camunda/sap-connectors/rfc-connector/README.md

     - don't change major or minor, as they indicate the Camunda 8 release association &rarr; `sap-rfc-connector-8.5.2` is the version for Camunda 8.5, and the connector version 2

-### Release cutting

-&rarr; will do GH release

-:warning: GH releases is only done upon changes to `pom.xml` in a push to this branch.

-- create release branch: `release/8.x`
-- adjust version in `/src/pom.xml`
-- update dependencies in `/src/pom.xml` so they fit the C8 target (fex connectors sdk version)
-- in `/.github/workflows/reusable-{deploy,e2e-test}.yml`,
-  adjust `secrets.C8x_...` to the target cluster version (and eventually create those gh secrets)
-- push (to) the release branch